theatom06/pinas/README.md

 **POST** `/paperplane/upload`

 Uploads a project to the server according to the Paperplane project and performs the necessary steps.
+For more information, see the [Paperplane](https://github.com/theatom06/paperplane) project.

 ## License